Enabling a fairer society for all

 Discover how we strive to enable a fairer society, as an employer and throughout our value chain.

 We followed five guiding principles – putting our people first, locally-led decisions to reopen, a phased and gradual return to the workplace, mutual accountability through involving our employees in the decision to return, and protecting our frontline.
-Our latest guide can be found here.
+Our 2021 guide can be found here.

 We have launched a new partnership between Fair Rubber and Durex.
 This is a first for the world’s leading condom brand, and a first for Reckitt’s global brands.